nshep12/INFOTC1600Final/Page2.md

             return salesLevel;
         }
 ```
-This code was part of a project I submitted this week in 2040.
-It is pretty simple logic to get specific Sales Levels to print out based on the information given.
+This bit of code above was part of a project I submitted in 2040.
+It is pretty simple logic to get specific Sales Levels from a document to print out based on the information given.
-I was able to write this without thinking about it but I wrote it one time with no errors and it ran perfectly on the first try.
+I was able to write this without thinking about it but I wrote it once with no errors and it ran perfectly on the first try.
 I have never experienced this
-in programming so it was a big moment for me.
+in programming and it was a big moment for me.

 I also enjoyed learning about **FizzBuzz**:
 ```